joeromero/docs/content/cartodb_js/cartodb_js.md

 tiler_port: 80 // not required
 ```

-* **callback(tilesUrl, error)**: a function that recieves the tiles templates.
+* **callback(tilesUrl, error)**: a function that receives the tiles templates.
 In case of an error the first param is null and second one is an object with errors attribute witch is a list of errors.
 The tilesUrl object contains url template for tiles and for interactivity grids:

 <!-- CARTODB.TILES.GETTILES -->